It’s no secret that I’m not a fan of LA.

 I had SO MUCH FUN on this tour, and it was definitely my highlight of LA.

 Next on the agenda was, as a natural progression of course, the Hollywood strip.
 I think if Ash had been to LA before, we might have skipped this, but it’s sort of a must-do on your first visit.

 And so we found ourselves on the chaos that is Hollywood Boulevard.

 I had amazed myself by successfully driving there, and not only that but we managed to park at the Hollywood & Highland shopping centre car park, which is $2 per 20 minutes, but if you validate your ticket at a participating retailer, it’s 2 hours for the $2 instead.
 Much better than the $12 we had just paid.

 Anyway, I sort of had fun following the stars and finding the people I wanted on the Walk Of Fame.

 But it was soooooo busy, to the point that Ash almost had a panic attack.
-When we were in Bangkok, we were “warned” about how chaotic this market was near the Grand Palace.
+When we were in Bangkok, we were “warned” about how chaotic a market outside the Grand Palace was.
 That was a walk in the park, especially compared to other places in Asia, and we laughed about it afterwards.
 Hollywood?
 It was just crazy.
 I was having to time my photos of the stars between people’s legs.
 People dressed as Bumblebee and Batman and storm troopers were just constantly in our faces.